bbc/react-transcript-editor/docs/qa/qa-test-plan.md

 Desktop (Mac, Win and Linux), Tablet (iOS, Android, Win), Mobile (iOS, Android, Win), on Chrome, Firefox, Safari, Internet Explorer and Edge.

-When you raise an issue please indicate if operating system, device, and browser.
+When you raise an issue please indicate the operating system, device, and browser.

 ---

 ## Items to test

+There are 5 main parts for QA testing

 1. Player Controls
 2. Timed Text Editor